MicrosoftDocs/visualstudio-docs/bridge/articles/bridge-to-kubernetes-sample.md

 ![Bridge to Kubernetes: Configure command](media/bridge-to-kubernetes-sample/bridge-configure.png)

-You are prompted to configure the service you want to replace, the port to forward from your development computer, and the launch task to use.
+You're prompted to configure the service you want to replace, the port to forward from your development computer, and the launch task to use.

 Choose the `stats-api` service.

 ![Select the service to connect to](media/bridge-to-kubernetes-sample/select-service.png)

-After you select your service, you are prompted to enter the TCP port for your local application.
+After you select your service, you're prompted to enter the TCP port for your local application.
 For this example, enter 3001.

 ![Enter the port number](media/bridge-to-kubernetes-sample/enter-port.png)